williamhunter/pascal-notes/README.md

 These are just my own notes and examples about Object Pascal

+See the other Asciidoc file

-This is a work in progress, also learning asciidoc as I go along...
+This is a work in progress, I'm also learning Asciidoc as I go along...